 - Halloween Decorations

 One of the most exciting nights of the year is October 31st – Halloween when spirits and ghoulies roam the earth and the neighbourhood kids in strange costumes come knocking on your door requesting treats.
 Halloween is great fun for humans but not necessarily so for our dogs.
-As a professional dog walker, many of my clients ask me how to help their dog survive Halloween.
+As a professional dog walker, many clients ask me how to help their dogs survive Halloween.

-Below are some of my top tips for making Halloween less scary for your pet.
-It is important that all family members consider the following points to ensure your dog’s safety during this spooky time…
+Below are some tips for making Halloween less scary for your pet.
+All family members must consider the following points to ensure your dog’s safety during this spooky time…

 Take the dog out before dark.

-Trick and Treat can start as early as around 4 pm with the little kids going out with parents after school, but the majority of the spook’s come out after dark, so try and walk your dog early.
+Trick and Treat can start as early as around 4 pm, with the little kids going out with parents after school, but most spooks come out after dark, so try to walk your dog early.
 If this is not possible due to work, consider asking a friend, neighbour or professional dog walker.

 Feed your dog before any fireworks begin.

 Like walking your dog, try and feed them early.
 This allows them to settle in their den for the night and possibly snooze.

 Provide a safe and comfortable place at home on Halloween.